-Treasure-trove documenting Atomic Age suburbia, saved by Campaign, made accessible by History Museum
+Treasure-trove of Atomic Age suburbia, saved by Campaign, now accessible through Buffalo History Museum

 Tielman first laid eyes on the files in 2003 while researching a bicycle tour that included Pearce & Pearce's Green Acres subdivision.
-The staff was just then preparing to dispose thousands of deteriorating blueprints, going back to the immediate post-war building boom.
+The staff was just then preparing to dispose thousands of deteriorating blueprints, from the immediate post-war building boom.
 Tielman, agog at the blueprints and the 1950's office-as-time-capsule they were contained in, persuaded Bill Pearce, family scion, not to toss them.

 The History Museum accepted the archives in 2017; intern Alexander Morehouse (Syracuse University) did yeoman's work indexing the file drawers.